 Apply on-line via Human Resources web site or submit resume, cover letter and reference information by Monday, April 21, 2003 to: Admissions Counselor Department of Human Resources University of Notre Dame Notre Dame, IN 46656 Please send or deliver an additional cover letter and resume to: Admissions Hiring Committee, 220 Main Building ND SOFTBALL 1st place teams visit ND as Irish hope to continue streak Seton Hall, St. Johns doubleheaders give Notre Dame chance to move up in standings By MATT LOZAR Associate Sports Editor The Irish have gotten their feet wet, now they want to jump all the way in.
 Having finally started its Big East slate 11 days after it was originally scheduled, Notre Dame, riding a six-game winning streak, hosts Seton Hall and St. John's this weekend in their first Big East home games of the 2003 campaign.
 "It was great, finally, finally, finally is all I can say, " senior third baseman Andrea Loman said.
 "It was nice to pick up some wins."
 In a makeup doubleheader Wednesday afternoon at Pittsburgh, Notre Dame (16-11, 2-0 in the Big East) swept the doubleheader in contrasting styles.
 Down 4-0 in the top of the seventh of game one, the Irish took advantage of two Panthers' errors and scored five unearned runs, four of them with two outs.
 Loman's double to center cleared the bases and gave the Irish the 5-4 win.
-Irish got on the board early in game two, scoring two in the first and one in the second.
+Irish got on the board early in Laura Taylor has provided game two, scoring two in the first and one in the second.
 That would be all the support pitcher Heather Booth needed as the freshman gave up one unearned run on one hit in seven innings of work.
 The Irish won 4-1.
-"It took a while for us to get the bats going.
-We just rallied in the top of the seventh and kept the momentum from game one going to the beginning of game two," Loman said.
+"It took a while for us to get bats the going.
+We "It was great, finally, up some wins.'
+Andrea Loman Irish third baseman just rallied in the top of finally, finally is all I can the seventh say.
+It was nice to pick and kept the momentum from game one going to the beginning of game two," Loman said.
 Booth leads the Irish pitching staff with a 10-5 record in 17 appearances and five complete games in her 11 starts.
 She is first on the team with a 2.02 ERA, 71 strikeouts and a .188 opponents batting average.
-"She is pitching really awesome and she is doing everything we could ever ask of her," Loman said.
-"Being a freshman we have no expectations for her."
+"She is pitching really awesome and she is doing everything we could ever ask of Loman said.
+"Being a her,' freshman we have no expectations for her.'
 The Irish hold a 19-1 advantage in the series history against the Pirates with the lone loss coming in the 2001 Big East Championships.
-McKenzie Richards leads the Seton Hall (19-7, 5-2) offense Building off that rally, the with a .337 batting average.
-Laura Taylor has provided most of the offensive firepower with nine home runs and 24 RBI to go along with a .320 average.
+McKenzie Richards leads the Seton Hall (19-7, 5-2) offense Building off that rally, the with a .337 batting average. most of the offensive firepower with nine home runs and 24 RBI to go along with a .320 average.
 Notre Dame has never lost to St. John's in the teams' previous 14 matchups.
 The Red Storm (18-18, 5-3) have won four straight games in the Big East have and relied on their pitching for most of the season.
 Courtney Fitzgerald is 15-11, has a 1.89 ERA and has struck out 115.
 Meghan Allman is 3-2 with a 1.79 ERA.